jperkel/sciwridiversity/manuscript.md

 Others chimed in that it’s possible writers don’t know how to tackle these stories with clarity / nuance, and they risk saying something insensitive or off-base during the interview.
 Someone said that these stories seem touchier -- “how can I convey this information without being offensive, or should I just not cover it at all?”

+Several attendees commented on the idea of "sensitivity readers":
+* "I think one big step is knowing what you don’t know, and when you need to hire a sensitivity reader (or possibly revise your institution’s style guide)."
+* "I think of a sensitivity reader as someone who knows all the latest style guide updates and can turn a careful and thoughtful eye to your copy and see places that might be problematic."
+* "I’d argue that you need to have multiple sensitivity readers available.
+For instance, I wouldn’t necessarily expect a Black sensitivity reader to be the authority on LGBTQ+ issues and language."
+* "I’ve had sub-editors change “disabled scientist” to “scientist with disabilities” when the former was direct from the scientist I interviewed"

 When covering people affected by social justice issues: It’s challenging to get people to find people to speak on the record without being triggered.

 Sometimes folks want to stay anonymous, but anonymous sources may impact credibility of a piece.